 It is only natural to be extremely excited when you begin college.
 For Indian students, school ends in April and college only starts late August, so you have lot of time on your hands and are itching to get started.
 However, it is imperative that you DO NOT over burden yourself in your first semester.
 No matter how convinced you are that you can handle a heavy workload, remember that a lot of your energy and time in the first semester will not just go into the classroom but also in making a place for yourself in college.
 You will want to spend time making friends, setting up your room, getting acquainted with activities and clubs on campus, and learning about different opportunities that await you.

 Even if you can manage a heavy academic workload, you will end up missing out on a lot of other things that a college education can offer you.
 Much of the learning, remember, takes place outside the classroom.

-Moreover, as students from India, you are used to a very different learning environment.
-The pace of the classes may not be what you imagine.
+Moreover, as a student from India, you are used to a very different learning environment.
+The pace of the classes may not be what you had imagined.
 You will be expected to regularly engage with classroom material and use skills that you might not have used before.